justcop/Furk-Stream/README.md

 <b>Furk URL to .strm</b>

 If you don't have a torrent/magnet but do have the URL of a file already on furk.net, you can use strmFromFurkURL.py.
-Simply run the script with the url as the first parameter. eg python3 strmFromFurkURL.py http://furk.net/<SOME FURK URL>
+Simply run the script with the url as the first parameter. eg python3 strmFromFurkURL.py http://furk.net/SOME_FURK_URL

 <b>Caution:</b>